 CONVERSATION WITH NEO-EXPRESSIONIST PAINTER TJ OWENS.

-The american artist has lived for many years in Sauve, France
+The American artist has lived in Sauve, in the south of France, for many years

 INTERVIEW BY DAVID LAURENÇON